Charged particle motion and radiation in strong electromagnetic fields: Charged particle dynamics

 For nonrelativistic amplitudes, $a_0 < 1$, the electrons are trapped around minima in the laser's ponderomotive potential, which are located at the electric-field nodes~\cite{gaponov.jetp.1958}.
 In the range $1 < a \lesssim 500$, where radiation losses are not sufficiently large to affect particle dynamics significantly, the dynamics are stochastic~\cite{bauer.prl.1995,lehmann.pre.2012} and, with the exception of relativistic reversal~\cite{kaplan.prl.2005,dodin.pre.2008}, trapping effects are not evident.

 Once $a_0 \gtrsim 500$, RR induces two kinds of trapping phenomena.
-The first manifests itself as the localization of electrons in the vicinity of electric-field nodes~\cite{kirk.ppcf.2009}, as would be expected in ponderomotive trapping (see \cref{art1}).
-We refer to this as \emph{normal radiative trapping}.
+The first manifests itself as the localization of electrons in the vicinity of electric-field nodes~\cite{kirk.ppcf.2009}, as would be expected in ponderomotive trapping (see \cref{art1}). {This is therefore referred to as} \emph{normal radiative trapping}.
 The cause is that radiation losses quickly drain the energy of electrons and make them gyrate, without any significant drift.
 Since both the radiation losses and the gyration are enhanced by a magnetic field, this happens in a more prominent form near the electric field nodes where the magnetic field is maximized.

 At even higher field strengths, $a_0 \gtrsim 5000$, \cref{art1} shows that the trapping takes a completely different form.
-Electrons are instead confined at electric-field \emph{antinodes}, where the ponderomotive potential is maximized.
-We refer to this counterintuitive phenomenon as \emph{anomalous radiative trapping} (ART)~\cite{gonoskov.prl.2014}.
+Electrons are instead confined at electric-field \emph{antinodes}, where the ponderomotive potential is maximized. {This counterintuitive phenomenon is called} \emph{anomalous radiative trapping} (ART)~\cite{gonoskov.prl.2014}.